User Input

 Tip

-functionality of parameters.
+The prompt object you recieve via dependency injection is the same object that powers the prompt functionality of parameters.
 By configuring your own customized instance of the prompt, you can have the same appearance across both uses.